bendtherules/bendtherules.github.com/posts/function-name-binding.md

     There are 2 possible ways this can work -

-    A. There is no `hello` defined within the function (INSIDE), but its closure scope (OUTSIDE ) has the variable `hello`.
-So, when we try to access `hello` within the function, it just returns the value from OUTSIDE scope.
+    A. Clsoure access - There is no `hello` defined within the function (INSIDE), but its closure scope (OUTSIDE ) has the variable `hello`.
+So, when we try to access `hello` within the function, it just returns the value from outer scope.
     That means- if you change the value of the variable `hello` in outer scope, it will also change within inner scope.
 Example -
     ```js
     function hello() {